dannydaley/myUni404/README.md

 #### **posts table** - /postsSetup

 These endpoints delete the existing tables and reprovision a new set with the following fields.
-Dummy data is inserted into the rows to aid development and reduce the amount of times I have to create an account to test functionality.
+Dummy data is inserted into the rows to aid development and reduce the amount of times I have to create an account to test functionality. **These dummy-data files can be found in the dummy-data directory in the server root.**

 ---